Sarvesh-P/Forecasting-Vegetable-Prices-in-an-Indian-market-setting/README.md

-# Forecasting vegetable prices in an Indian market seeting (a typical mandi)
+# Forecasting vegetable prices in an Indian market setting (a typical mandi)
 The problem required to forecast the minPrice , maxPrice and modalprice

 Libraries Used : pandas, numpy, matplotlib and statsmodels libraries in Python